theheking/intro-to-command-line-hpc/practical_overview/5_Redirection.md

 Searching files
 ---------------

-We discussed in a previous episode how to search within a file using `less`.
+In a past sections, we discussed how to search within a file using `less`.
 We can also search within files without even opening them, using `grep`. `grep` is a command-line utility for searching plain-text files for lines matching a specific set of characters (sometimes called a string) or a particular pattern (which can be specified using something called regular expressions).
 We’re not going to work with regular expressions in this lesson, and are instead going to specify the strings we are searching for.
 Let’s give it a try!

 > Nucleotide abbreviations
 > ------------------------
 >
 > The four nucleotides that appear in DNA are abbreviated `A`, `C`, `T` and `G`.
 Unknown nucleotides are represented with the letter `N`.
 An `N` appearing in a sequencing file represents a position where the sequencing machine was not able to confidently determine the nucleotide in that position.
-You can think of an `N` as being aNy nucleotide at that position in the DNA sequence.
+You can think of an `N` as being any nucleotide at that position in the DNA sequence.

-We’ll search for strings inside of our fastq files.
+We’ll search for strings inside our fastq files.
 Let’s first make sure we are in the correct directory:

     $ cd /scratch/im21/[your_userid]/data